Deformation (volcanology): Magma movement processes

+Monitoring and modeling techniques

-GPS, tilt and InSAR are the primary methods used to track ground movement.
-GPS measurements can be used to estimate the location and amount of magma accumulating beneath the surface.
+GPS, tilt, InSAR, and seismicity are the primary methods used to track ground movement.
+Global Position System (GPS) measurements can be used to estimate the location and amount of magma accumulating beneath the surface via both vertical and lateral movement.
 For example, the Hawaiian volcano Mauna Loa has experienced multiple episodes of inflation since its 1984 eruption, and it has been well documented since the mid-1990s.
 Ground tilt is continuously recorded with electronic tiltmeters installed in drill holes about 4 m beneath the ground surface—a location that insulates the instruments from the effects of environmental (temperature and wind) and cultural noise.
 Rapid changes in tilt are usually detected in the hours to days before an intrusion or eruption.
-InSAR uses radar images of the ground that are collected by airplanes or orbiting satellites to make maps of ground deformation.
-The Group on Earth Observations' "Supersite" initiative identified Hawaii as a critical site for regular monitoring, so more satellite InSAR data are available for Kīlauea and Mauna Loa volcanoes than for any other volcano on Earth.
-Because InSAR detects deformation over broad areas, it is an excellent tool for mapping both large- and small-scale changes.
+InSAR (Interferometric Synthetic Aperture Radar) uses multiple radar images of the ground that are collected by airplanes or orbiting satellites to make maps of ground deformation.
+Because InSAR detects deformation over broad areas, it is an excellent tool, often in conjunction with GPS, for mapping both large- and small-scale changes.
+Each of these fine-scale measurement techniques are necessary to grasp the centimeter-scale deformation that volcanoes often exhibit leading up to eruption.

+Seismology offers a more passive approach to volcanic monitoring.
+In addition to the previously stated techniques of monitoring ground deformation, varying frequencies of seismic energy may be recorded in order to infer magma movement.
+Volcanic earthquakes, or volcanic-tectonic earthquakes, can be caused by the movement of magma or other volcanic fluids, inducing tectonic stress that leads to earthquakes of high frequency.
+Lower frequency volcanic earthquakes, a result of resonation (physical oscillation from seismic waves) in cracks due to magma movement, may also be detected by seismograms.

+Eruption signaling

+Ground deformation measurements are crucial in volcano monitoring as they provide an important indicator of what is happening beneath a volcano.
+Forecasting a volcanic eruption in terms of timing and scale is difficult, although various approaches are used in attempt to do so.
+One approach, the materials failure forecast method, involves the monitoring of deformation signals over time, with a threshold value being monitored.
+Deformation alone cannot be used as a sole indicator of imminent eruption, as magma movement frequently occurs without eruption.
+However, paired with other signaling processes such as volatile exsolution and seismicity, forecasting reliability improves.